 We’ve been told to be kind all our lives.
-Growing up, I thought being kind was being able to engage in small talk with strangers.
-That’s not kindness; that’s social aptitude.
+Growing up, I thought being kind was about being able to engage in small talk with strangers.
+That’s not kindness; that’s about your social aptitude.
 Being kind is not reserved for extroverts.

 Kindness is easier to express with someone you like or who is nice to you.
 That’s not kindness, either.
 That’s reciprocity.
 The trick to the seemingly simple mantra “be kind” is that it encompasses everyone.